 Hope this has been an entertaining digression, and if anyone tries any of these recipes, let me know how it went!

 ADDENDUM: It occurs to me that I neglected to discuss the issue of temperature.
 Traditionally, white liquors–vodka and gin especially, and often tequila and occasionally rum–are stored in freezers so that they are literally ice cold.
 Everyone agrees that a martini must be as cold as possible.
-While I don’t want to encourage people to drink their liquor too fast, I can say that drinking a martini too slow is a bad idea, too.
+While I don’t want to encourage people to drink their liquor too fast, I can say that drinking a martini too slowly is a bad idea, too.
 There is nothing more barbarous and horrible tasting than a martini that has been allowed to grow warm or even cool (as opposed to ice cold).
 Trust me on this!

 However, I depart from martini orthodoxy in the technique for achieving this.
 Many aficionados keep all the liquid ingredients–gin, vodka (in the versions that require it), and vermouth in the freezer, ice cold.
 Since the alcohol lowers the freezing point of the liquid, there is no danger of freezing and bursting bottles.
 The problem is, that if the liquids are already at or below 32° F (or 0° C for us scientific types), depending on how cold your freezer is set, they are at the same temperature as the ice, and shaking (or stirring) them with ice won’t affect their temperature.